23 Suspenseful Thriller Author Websites

 We wanted to build Tim Sullivan a thriller author website that thrill-seekers will love.

-The atmosphere is aptly set with the vibrant colors that contrast with the black layouts and the bold, clear fonts.
+The atmosphere is aptly set with vibrant colors that contrast with the black layouts and the bold, clear fonts.
 This entices readers seeking a suspense novel they can’t put down.

 A simple yet effective menu design does well not to distract from the main attractions.